ht-diva/genomics_QC_pipeline/README.md

 4. Chromosome labels in the PVAR file must match the chromosome being processed.
 5. Labels such as `1`, `chr1`, `CHR1`, and `Chr1` are treated equivalently.
 6. Dosage information must be present in the PGEN file.
+7. When `filter_by_imputation_quality: "minimac3"`, PLINK 2 `--pgen-info` must report `Explicitly phased dosages present`.
-7. Dosage missingness must not exceed the configured maximum.
+8. Dosage missingness must not exceed the configured maximum.

+The explicitly phased-dosage check is specific to the MINIMAC3 strategy.
+It is recorded as `NOT REQUIRED` and skipped when `filter_by_imputation_quality` is set to `info_score` or `none`; all other input-validation checks still run.

 The validation creates a chromosome-specific `.ok` marker only after all checks pass.
 Downstream rules depend on these markers, so invalid inputs stop the pipeline before any QC transformation is performed.